paweloczadly/paweloczadly.github.io/_posts/2014-07-03-gradle-how-to-use-variables-and-methods-from-another-gradle-file.md

         └── file2.gradle

 the main build script (build.gradle file) will use files included in **sub** directory to import some variables and methods.
 To do this, we have to tell Gradle to have a look to these files.
-Then we have to tasks which list variables and methods available in other build scripts:
+In the main script we have two tasks which list variables and methods available in other build scripts:

 {% highlight groovy %}
 fileTree('sub').each { apply from: "${it}" }